No more crowds at some reverse vending machines after rewards reduced

 “Once the rates are reduced, it would not be worth the while queuing up, and we could expect the numbers to fall drastically, unless people eventually internalise the intrinsic value of recycling and make it a lifestyle, with or without monetary incentives,” he said.

-Environmental expert and founder of non-profit group Aarti Giri said there could be a “tiny bit of advantage” to such incentive schemes.
+Environmental expert and founder of non-profit group Plastic-Lite Singapore Aarti Giri said there could be a “tiny bit of advantage” to such incentive schemes.

 “If they aren’t deposited in these machines, they may get incinerated if disposed as general trash or if they get contaminated in our blue bins," she said.